 You can lower your odds of a tax audit by taking certain steps with your tax return and avoiding others – you just need to be "DIF" score savvy.
 DIF stands for "discriminate information function," a program the IRS uses to determine if your small business-related tax return is ripe for an audit.
 While DIF details are secret, the steps below can help you reduce your odds of being audited.
 Each choice you make (how to file, when to file, what deductions to claim) has an impact on your audit odds.
 Here are 19 things you can do to avoid a business tax audit:

 - Be accurate, thorough and neat.
 Sloppy returns and math errors raise flags.
 Using tax preparation software makes your return look more professional and helps you avoid mistakes.
 Accuracy starts with keeping good records; if the IRS ever questions anything on your return, the burden is on you to prove it's right.
 If your records are sloppy, it will be difficult.
+Good business accounting software is one of the ways to help keep accurate records.

 - Refrain from rounding numbers.
 Calculating your income and losses with only rounded numbers could make the process easier for you in the moment, but any inconsistencies in the money you're being taxed on will immediately stand out as a red flag for an IRS auditor.
 Cutting corners here could cause you issues later.